Here’s The Trick to Making Long-Term Care Insurance Claims Easy

 Here’s the Trick...

-When my relative decided to file a claim on her long-term care policy a few months ago I did NOT handle her claim for her.
+When my relative decided to file a claim on her long-term care policy in 2017 I did NOT handle her claim for her.
 Even though I’m a licensed insurance agent and I’ve specialized in long-term care insurance for over 20 years, I didn’t handle her claim.

-We contacted one of the national home care agencies and they handled it for us.
-This particular home care agency processes thousands of long-term care insurance claims every year.
+We contacted one of the larger national home care agencies and they handled it for us.
+This particular home care agency processes THOUSANDS of long-term care insurance claims every year.
 All we had to do was sign a couple of HIPAA forms and they took care of the rest.
+Her claim was approved in only 3 weeks.

 They handled the claim for free.
 It makes sense.